MarjoleinAardewijn/css-to-the-rescue-1920/README.md

 ## Description

 In this three week course I create an innovative, experimental, yet pleasurable user experience for a responsive restaurant menu by using CSS and SVG.

+I had to realize this by using the Selector First Methodology.

+> "You _have_ to work with the so called *Selector First* CSS Methodology.
+This means that you _have to_ use a wide variety of   CSS selectors.
+ID’s are only allowed to trigger the `:target` selector.
+If you really need them, you are allowed to use a     few classes.
+In order to differentiate between."

 ## Demo